PhoenixTales/phoenix-docs/vision/gothic-defined.md

 In the same way, Arkane Studios wanted to make a Sequel to *Ultima Underworld*; (working title was “Ultima Underworld III”), but as they couldn’t acquire the licence and their proposal was rejected, it would become *Arx Fatalis*.

-The same Immersive Sims inspired both the *Mad Scientists*, who wanted to make the “best game in the world” and would later develop the Engine of Gothic (as mentioned before), as well as the four founders of *Piranha Bytes*.
+The same Immersive Sims inspired both the *Mad Scientists*, - who wanted to make the “best game in the world” and would later develop the Engine of Gothic - as well as the four founders of *Piranha Bytes*.
 They were idealists at that time, in 1997, and Gothic (working title "Phoenix") was meant to be a combination of all the things they loved.
 In fact, it would have been just as wild a mix of genres as *Deus Ex*.
 In the ["Vision of Gothic"](/vision/vision-of-gothic) I tried to summarise their take on the immersive sim in condensed form.

 > [...]
 I really enjoyed old Games like Dungeon Master, Ultima Underworld or SystemShock and I've been waiting for an up to date Sequel for a long time, but that doesn't happen.
 So: Do it yourself!
 (Mike Hoge, 29.05.1998, Gamesmania)